Administration of Muslim Law Act: Syariah Court

-AMLA repealed the Muslim Ordinance 1957 with its enactment.
+With the enactment of AMLA, the Muslim Ordinance 1957 was repealed.
 The Syariah Court possesses the authority to adjudicate all cases and proceedings that involve solely Muslim parties or those who were wedded under Muslim law, and pertain to conflicts related to marriage and divorce.

-Two improvements were made in 1999 and 2009.
+Two changes were made in 1999 and 2009.
 In 1999, AMLA was amended to heighten the authority of the Court as well as to provide more support to the Court to handle its backlog.
 In 2009, AMLA made the processes simpler for Muslims to implement rulings issued by the Syariah Court.
 If there is a violation of Syariah Court orders, people have the option to file a Magistrate's complaint at the District Court.

 Registration of Muslim Marriages

 Previously, the registration of Muslim marriages and divorces were handled by the Syariah Court.
 Under the AMLA, marriages conducted according to Muslim law and the annulment of divorces involving both Muslim parties are recognized.

 In 1978, the management of Muslim marriages was under the authority of the Registry of Muslim Marriages.